advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 Technology Drives The Show It seemed like the big buzz this year was digital.
 As chip prices sink, capacities increase and applications burst forth like bees from the hive in search of spring blossoms.

-My impression was that exhibits were displaying big gains from microtechnology innovation at the same time reproduction processes ranging from digital four-color to rubber plate to 3-D laminates have made amazing gains in accuracy and fidelity.
-In both instances the net result is a much more vibrant, more engaging interaction between shopper and vendor.
+Exhibits were displaying big gains from chip-driven microtechnology at the same time reproduction processes ranging from digital four-color to rubber plate printing to 3-D laminates have made amazing gains in accuracy and fidelity.
+In all instances the net result is a much more vibrant, more engaging interaction between shopper and vendor.

 POP suppliers like to cite the 70 percent instore sales conversion figure as a strong indicator of how powerful point-of-purchase advertising can be in driving sales.
 Even if that number’s off by half, would a 35 percent sales boost get your attention?
 Given the slightest nudge, shoppers will gladly oblige with a credit card at the ready and ready to swipe.